Yanfeng-Yang-0316/Conditionally_whitened_generative_models/README.md

 We first established a theorem to show when incorporating conditional mean and covariance is beneficial.
 Then, we proposed a Joint Mean-Covariance Estimator (JMCE) to estimate the conditional mean & cov.
 Finally, we propose a easy and general way to incorporate conditional mean & cov into diffusion model and flow matching.

 ## Environment
 We adopt the [env of NsDiff](https://github.com/wwy155/NsDiff/blob/main/requirements.txt).
-There are some additional packages, and you can just pip install them.
+There are some additional packages and you can just pip install them.

 ## Usage
 First use